tamayo2/Shop-React.JS/README.md

 ## Overview

 Welcome to my E-COMMERCE project built with ReactJS!
 This project showcases a modern and intuitive interface for an online shopping experience, highlighting my skills in frontend development.
-Below, you can find more details about the features, technologies used, and how to get started with the project.
+This is a static page without dynamic functionalities or use of APIs.

 ## Features

 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **User Authentication**: Secure login and registration functionality.
-- **Product Management**: Dynamic product display with real-time updates.
-- **Shopping Cart**: Add, remove, and update products in the cart with ease.
-- **Order Management**: Seamlessly place and track orders.
-- **Payment Integration**: Integrated with popular payment gateways for smooth transactions.
-- **Search Functionality**: Quickly find products using the search bar.
 - **Categorized Menu**: Easy navigation through different product categories.
+- **Product Display**: Clear and attractive presentation of available products.

 ## Technologies Used

 - **Frontend**: ReactJS, TAILWIND CSS
 - **Backend**: Node.js
-- **Database**: MongoDB
-- **Authentication**: JWT (JSON Web Tokens)
-- **Payment Gateway**: Stripe
 - **Version Control**: Git & GitHub

 ## Installation